Clinical Epilepsy

 • Step 5 — Sleep-deprived EEG: increases yield; serial studies reach 80–90%

-• Step 6 — Prolonged video-EEG: gold standard; habitual event + normal EEG = excludes epilepsy
+• Step 6 — Prolonged video-EEG: gold standard; habitual event with no ictal scalp EEG correlate strongly supports PNES when semiology is compatible, but consider scalp-negative frontal/deep seizures before excluding epilepsy

 • Step 7 — MRI brain: epilepsy protocol if epilepsy suspected